William Tallon: Awards

-Tallon was awarded the Royal Victorian Medal in Silver in 1996.
+Tallon was awarded the Royal Victorian Medal in Silver in the 1975 New Year Honours, and received a Bar in the 1996 New Year Honours.
 He was one of the few holders of the medal in Gold, the highest award in the lowest grade of the Royal Victorian Order.
-He was awarded the Gold medal in June 2001, having received his 50-year Service Clasp earlier that year.
+He was awarded the Gold medal in the 2001 Birthday Honours, having received his 50-year Service Clasp earlier that year.